Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; Use case resumes at step 1.

 ---
+### **U10: Remark a reservation**

+**MSS**
+1. User queries to remark the reservation with valid ID.
+2. System updates or adds the remark to the reservation.

+Use case ends.

+**Extensions** <br>
+1a.
+Reservations to be remarked queried with ID that does not exist. <br>
+&ensp; 1a1.
+System displays an error message.  <br>
+&ensp; Use case resumes at step 1.

+1b.
+Reservation to be remarked queried with invalid ID. <br>
+&ensp; 1b1.
+System displays an error message and output correct use of remark command.  <br>
+&ensp; Use case resumes at step 1.

+---
 ### Non-Functional Requirements

 1. **Platform Compatibility**: The application must run on any mainstream OS (Windows, Linux, macOS) with Java 17 or above.